 KAP (Ketamine-Assisted Psychotherapy): KAP combines the administration of ketamine with psychotherapy sessions.
 Ketamine, a dissociative anesthetic, can induce altered states of consciousness, potentially enhancing therapeutic processes.
 KAP aims to treat treatment-resistant depression, PTSD, and other mental health conditions by facilitating emotional breakthroughs and new perspectives on life experiences.

-A mental health profession that uses the creative process of art-making to improve psychological well-being.
-It's particularly effective with children, providing a non-verbal means of expression for emotions, experiences, and traumas.
+Mental health profession that uses the creative process of art-making to improve psychological well-being.
+It’s particularly effective with children, providing a non-verbal means of expression for emotions, experiences, and traumas.
 Through drawing, painting, or sculpting, individuals of all ages can explore feelings, reconcile emotional conflicts, and foster self-awareness.
 Art therapists guide this process, interpreting symbolic and metaphoric messages in artwork.

 A psychotherapeutic approach primarily used with children.
 It utilizes play as a natural form of communication to help children express feelings, thoughts, and experiences.
 Through various play activities, therapists can assess, understand, and address psychological and social issues.
 Play Therapy can be directive or non-directive, aiding in emotional healing, problem-solving, and developing healthy behaviors for children facing various challenges.

-a cognitive-behavioral treatment primarily used for anxiety disorders.
+A cognitive-behavioral treatment primarily used for anxiety disorders.
 It involves systematically confronting feared objects, situations, or memories in a controlled, therapeutic context.
 Through repeated exposure, individuals learn that their fears are often unfounded or exaggerated.
 This approach helps reduce anxiety, avoidance behaviors, and enhances coping skills.
-It's highly effective for phobias, PTSD, OCD, and other anxiety-related conditions.
+It’s highly effective for phobias, PTSD, OCD, and other anxiety-related conditions.